Skip Navigation

 What’s new

-How to add annotations to your documents
+How to add comments to your documents

 You can see all the comments on your current page on the Canvas or in the sidebar on the right of the web app.
 Click one to jump right to it.

 This — and everything else we talk about in this post — is all possible thanks to the Canvas view in the web app, which allows you to preview your entire Canvas exactly as you see it on the Mac app.
-As well as panning and zooming to see all your design elements, you can now also add and view annotations right on that Canvas.
+As well as panning and zooming to see all your design elements, you can now also add and view comments right on that Canvas.

-Annotation notifications
+Comment notifications

 To turn notifications for the entire document on or off, hit the bell icon at the top of the Comment tab of the web app’s sidebar.
-You can also follow or unfollow a specific conversation by opening the relevant annotation and clicking the button then choose Follow to start getting notifications.
+You can also follow or unfollow a specific conversation by opening the relevant comment and clicking the button then choose Follow to start getting notifications.
 Click it again to unfollow that conversation.

 You can follow and unfollow individual threads, or the entire document if you like.